-Katie Hill wasn’t yet 30 when she embarked on her run for Congress.
-By 31, she had become not only a Member of Congress but a member of Congressional Leadership.
-Soon, she was the subject of an HBO docu-series entitled “She’s Running,” a frequent and ratings-generating cable news guest, and one of the Democratic Party’s brightest rising stars.
-Her campaign attracted the support of dozens of celebrities, including Kristen Bell, Chelsea Handler, Alyssa Milano, and Chris Evans, and she managed to flip a Congressional seat under decades of Republican control-she was the first woman to hold the seat, the first openly LGBTQ woman to be elected to Congress from California, and the first self-identified bisexual woman in Congress.
-She resigned from her position less than a year after entering Congress, following political sabotage by her abusive ex-husband in a scandal that began a national conversation around questions of bisexuality, domestic abuse, cyber exploitation, workplace power dynamics, and what happens when regular people who live regular lives run for office.
+Katie Hill wasn’t yet thirty when she embarked on her run for Congress.
+By thirty-one, she had become not only a member of Congress but a member of congressional leadership.
+Soon, she was the subject of an HBO docuseries entitled She’s Running, a frequent and ratings-generating cable news guest, and one of the Democratic Party’s brightest rising stars.
+Her campaign attracted the support of dozens of celebrities, including Kristen Bell, Chelsea Handler, Alyssa Milano, and Chris Evans, and she managed to flip a Congressional seat under decades of Republican control.
+She was the first woman to hold the seat, and the first openly LGBTQ woman to be elected to Congress from California.
+She resigned from her position less than a year after entering Congress, following a scandal that began a national conversation around questions of bisexuality, domestic abuse, cyber exploitation, workplace power dynamics, and what happens when regular people who live regular lives run for office.